Lonami/tilos/README.md

 > 🟥🟦🟦🟦
 > 🟥🟥🟥🟦

-but my poor python code seems to be too slow to solve any proper puzzle.
+but even after porting the python to rust, it's too slow to solve any proper puzzle. i have some ideas to improve it though.

 ## history